--Ask the seller to pick up the tab (or at least some of it)
+3. Ask the Seller to Cover the Mansion Tax (or at least some of it)

-Ask the seller to pay for the Mansion Tax, or at least part of it.
-In this market, you have a pretty good chance of having sellers say yes to picking up at least part of the tab.
+Another way to avoid the NY mansion tax is to ask the seller to pay for it or at least part of it.
+Depending on the state of the real estate market, you could have a pretty good chance of having sellers say yes to picking up at least part of the tab.

 Buyers and sellers should not be tempted to do this.
 Not only is it illegal, but it’s pretty easy to get caught.
 Any property sold below market value will quickly raise red flags among the tax authorities who will investigate the transaction.
 It’s just not worth spending time in jail for a few extra dollars.